id-Software/DOOM-3-BFG/README.txt

 ____________________________________________________________________________________

-12) Code License Exceptions - The parts that are not covered by the GPL:
+12) CODE LICENSE EXCEPTIONS - The parts that are not covered by the GPL:
 _______________________________________________________________________